timestocome/Test-stock-prediction-algorithms/README.md

 <b>Looks promising, not yet fully finished:</b>

+http://surface.syr.edu/cgi/viewcontent.cgi?article=1056&context=eecs_techreports Predict sunspot cycles with fully connected forward feed

 The bull and bear markets have different histogram distributions.
 Daily changes in bull markets look like power distributions, bear markets are flatter, closer to guassians.
 The problem is a daily change needs lots of days to make a decent histogram.
 I need to think on this one more or try time slicing the data into smaller chunks and see if the effect is still there.

 <b>Looks promising enough to test on financial data:</b>

 https://github.com/openai/evolution-strategies-starter  Try some GA trading bots with and without NN

-http://surface.syr.edu/cgi/viewcontent.cgi?article=1056&context=eecs_techreports Predict sunspot cycles with RNN

 http://www.kdnuggets.com/2017/04/time-series-analysis-generalized-additive-models.html  Time Series Analysis with Generalized Additive Models